Enel Green Power

 Enel Green Power S.p.A. is an Italian multinational renewable energy corporation, headquartered in Rome.

 The company was formed as a subsidiary of the power generation firm Enel in December 2008.
-It is present with assets in operation or under construction in 21 countries and carries out development activities in a further 5 countries on five continents generating energy from solar, geothermal, wind and hydropower sources.
+It has operations in five continents generating energy from solar, geothermal, wind and hydropower sources.
+As of 2024, it manages a capacity of 67,2 GW (3,4 GW Storage), with an annual production of 74,5 TWh and has over 1300 plants worldwide.

-As of 2022, it manages a capacity of 56,3 GW (0,7 GW Storage) and has over 1200 plants worldwide.
-From 4 November 2010 to 31 March 2016, the company was listed on the FTSE MIB index of the Milan Stock Exchange, as well as on the Madrid Stock Exchange and the Barcelona, Bilbao, and Valencia regional Stock Exchanges.

 History

 Enel Green Power was founded on 1 December 2008 to concentrate all of Enel's activities in the production of renewable energy.
 At the time of its establishment, Enel was the largest European company in the field of renewable energy, both in terms of installed capacity and international presence.
 Following its foundation, the activities of the renewable energy branch were gradually transferred to Enel Green Power; these included activities conducted via Enel Produzione SpA in Italy and assets within the possession of Enel Investment Holding abroad, including Enel Latin America BV, Erelis Enel and Endesa.